Nuitka/Nuitka-website/doc/user-documentation/common-issue-solutions.rst

 These need special treatment to be able to run on other systems.
 Manually copying them is not enough and will give strange errors.
-Sometimes newer version of packages, esp.
+Sometimes newer versions of packages, esp.
 NumPy can be unsupported.
-In this case, you will have to raise an issue, and use the older one.
+In this case, you will have to raise an issue and use the older one.

 If you want to manually add a DLL or an EXE because it is your project only, you will have to use user Yaml files describing where they can be